microsoft/RoadDetections/README.md

 #### How good is the data?
 The Osm Missing Data went through a final classifier to ensure that the precision is at least 95% (90% for USA now - to be updated to 95% in 2022).
 After classifier filters out potentially bad roads we remeasure the precision and make sure that it is 95% before releasing results

-#### Will there be more data coming for other geographies?
-Yes, we are working on processing whole world by October-2022

 #### Why is the data being released?
 Microsoft has a continued interest in supporting a thriving OpenStreetMap ecosystem.